It's time to practice some accelerated learning by actively reorganizing what you've learned into a presentable format.

 Opportunities to give back to your community

-What's important is to choose something that you could benefit from re-organizing into a personally meaningful a way.
+What's important is to choose something that you could benefit from reorganizing in a personally meaningful way.

-Plan: this stage corresponds to your estimate of the time that you want to allocate to perform the exercise.
+Plan: This stage corresponds to your estimate of the time you want to allocate to perform the exercise.

-Paper: a landscape-oriented blank sheet and a pen will do very well for a first sketch.
+Paper: A landscape-oriented blank sheet and a pen will work well for your first sketch.
 Remember that you will not be assessed on your drawing skills.

-Specialised computer program: you could also use a free program, or the trial version of a program dedicated for mind maps.
+Specialized computer program: You could also use a free program or the trial version of a program dedicated to mind maps.

-Perfect it: using their feedback, clean up your design.
+Practice: Make a first attempt or several rough drafts to develop a sense of the space on the page.
+Perfectit: Using feedback from the first draft, clean up your design.
 But be careful not to get sucked into a perfectionist spiral.
-Hand in your work as soon as is legible and sufficiently complete to be used as a support material for feedback.
+Hand in your work as soon as it’s legible and sufficiently complete to be used as a support material for feedback.
 If you wish to turn it into a work of art, do this after you have been assessed for the first time.

 Check that your mind map meets the following criteria:

-Format: the mind map is legible (ideally without zooming, but not obligatory).
+Format: The mind map is legible (ideally without zooming, but not mandatory).

-Content: the mind map presents a principle subject in the centre, at least 3 branches with sub-branches and (optionally) some colour or images.
+Content: The mind map presents a main subject in the center, at least three branches with sub-branches and (optionally) some color or images.